pranavtbhat/JuliaCookbook/strings.md

 # Parsing Delimited Data

-Parsing a TSV or CSV file with strings can be challenging, since the string fields can contain tabs or commas themselves.
-The best way to parse such a file, would be to use the `readdlm` function. `readdlm` will not consider the tabs or commas inside strings, when splitting the lines of the files.
+Parsing a CSV file with strings can be challenging, since the string fields can contain commas themselves.
+The best way to parse such a file, would be to use the `readcsv` function. `readcsv` will not consider the commas inside strings, when splitting the lines of the files.

 ```julia
 julia> buf = IOBuffer("\"abcd\",\"abc,d\",\"ab,c,d\",\"a,b,c,d\"")